Federation Supergraph

 - Reviews subservice_: listening on 4004/graphql

-This example is based on the Federation intro example (opens in a new tab).
+This example is based on the Federation intro example.

 Summary